jgyy/python-tf/README.md

 Learn how to use Google's Deep Learning Framework - TensorFlow with Python!
 Solve problems with cutting edge techniques!

+## Tensorflow notes

+This repo using tensorflow 2.6 and the methods used will be based of tf.compat.v1

 ## Conda commands

 As this repository uses tensorflow 1.15, a virtual environment is created.